-- 6.1 The processing records of regular production batches must provide a complete account of the manufacturing history of each batch of a radiopharmaceutical, showing that it has been manufactured, tested, dispensed into containers and distributed in accordance with the written procedures. - 6.2 Separate records for the receipt, storage, use and disposal of radioactive materials shall be maintained in accordance with radiation protection regulations.

-6.3 Distribution records shall be kept.
+- 6.1.
+The processing records of regular production batches must provide a complete account of the manufacturing history of each batch of a radiopharmaceutical, showing that it has been manufactured, tested, dispensed into containers and distributed in accordance with the written procedures. - 6.2.
+Separate records for the receipt, storage, use and disposal of radioactive materials shall be maintained in accordance with the relevant provisions of the Atomic Energy Act 1962 and the rules made thereunder. - 6.3.
+Distribution records shall be kept.
 Since the return of radioactive products is not practical, the purpose of recall procedures for such products is to prevent their use rather than an actual return.

-7. Quality assurance and quality control
+7. Quality assurance and quality control:-